 No 1: Water

-When it comes to water, it’s worth knowing that on average, people consume three litres of water a day.
-This is both for preparing meals and just drinking water.
-So, for a family of 4, 12 litres per day.
+When it comes to water, it’s worth knowing that on average, people consume 3 litres (100 oz) of water a day.
+This means both for drinking and for preparing meals.
+So, for a family of four, 12 litres (400 oz) per day.

-For two weeks’ supply, I would need a large 200 litre drum that can be placed somewhere in a private house if you don’t have your own private well.
-However, if you live in an apartment building, you might want to think about 3L jerry cans, which you could still have some spare.
-Whether you need 60 jerry cans is a good idea, but at least 3, preferably 5-10 jerry cans.
-If you live in a block of flats, you might want to think about where you could get more water if you run out from the tap at home.
+For two weeks’ supply, one would need a large 200 litre (55 gallon) water barrel that could be placed somewhere in the house if you don’t have your own well.
+However, if you live in an apartment building, you might want to consider 3L water containers, having at least a few among your supplies.
+You probably won’t need or fit 60 canisters, but at least 3, preferably 5-10 such canisters would be a good idea.
+If you live in an apartment building, you might want to think through your plan about where you could get more water when you run out of tap water.

-As well as storing water, you need to know how to purify it and make it drinkable if, for example, the electricity goes off.
-Water filters, small gas burners to boil/define water are useful.
+In addition to storing water, you need to know how to purify it and make it drinkable if, for example, the electricity goes off.
+Water filters and small gas burners to boil/disinfect water can be very useful.

 No 2: Food

-The average adult needs between 2000 and 2500 kcal of food per day, but in times of need we can manage on less, such as 1500 kcal.
+The average adult needs between 2000 and 2500 kcal of food per day, but in times of need we can survive on less, such as 1500 kcal.

 When we are doing hard physical work – for example splitting firewood – we need well over 3000 kcal a day.
 Young children need less ~1000-2000 kcal per day.
 However, from the age of 13 you can expect a child to eat a comparable amount of calories per day to an adult.